 Alendronate.
 An oral, nonhormonal, prescription drug (marketed as Fosamax) government approved for prevention and treatment of postmenopausal osteoporosis.
 It increases bone density in the spine and hip and decreases the risk of spine and nonspine fractures.
 See also Bisphosphonate, Osteoporosis.

 Alternative medicine.
 See Complementary and alternative medicine.

 Alzheimer disease.
 A progressive disease in which nerve cells in the brain degenerate and brain matter shrinks, resulting in impaired thinking, behavior, and memory.

 Amenorrhea.
 The absence of a woman's monthly period not related to menopause.

-Androgen.
+Androgens.
 A group of hormones that promote the development and maintenance of male secondary sex characteristics and structures.
 They are produced in smaller quantities in women and are important in the synthesis of estrogen.
 They also play a role in sexual function, muscle mass and strength, bone density, distribution of fat tissue, energy, and psychological well-being.
 With women, the major androgens are produced in the ovaries and adrenal glands and include testosterone, androstenedione, and dehydroepiandrosterone (DHEA).
-Also available as prescription and nonprescription therapies, but not government approved for use in women.

 Anti-inflammatory drug.
 A type of prescription and nonprescription therapy used to relieve inflammation, swelling, stiffness, and joint pain.
 Works by affecting prostaglandins and can therefore be useful in treating cramping associated with menstrual cycles.
 An example is ibuprofen.